Hawthorne001/lido-improvement-proposals/LIPS/lip-27.md

 #### Overview

 New versions of the off-chain oracles are proposed, featuring updated algorithms for the Accounting, Validator Exit Bus, and CSM oracles to ensure compatibility with changes introduced by the Pectra hardfork.
-To minimize disruption, the implementation will include both the current and the updated algorithms, with the latter activated after the Pectra hardfork goes live on the network.
+To avoid any disruptions, the implementation will include both the current and the updated algorithms, with the latter activated after the Pectra hardfork goes live on the network.

 The oracle contracts will use an updated [consensus version](https://docs.lido.fi/contracts/accounting-oracle#getconsensusversion) to signal off-chain oracle instances which algorithm to apply for report collection.
 It is proposed that the updated algorithm be activated via an on-chain vote prior to the hardfork.
 This vote will increment the consensus version parameter.
 Once the Pectra hardfork is activated on the network, the updated algorithm will automatically take effect and be used for report building.